MicrosoftDocs/power-platform/power-platform/well-architected/security/threat-model.md

 Threat modeling is a crucial process that an organization should integrate into its SDLC.
 Threat modeling is not solely a developer's task.
 It's a shared responsibility between:

-The workload team, which is responsible for the technical aspects of the system.
+- The workload team, which is responsible for the technical aspects of the system.

-Business stakeholders, who understand the business outcomes and have a vested interest in security.
+- Business stakeholders, who understand the business outcomes and have a vested interest in security.

 There's often a disconnect between organizational leadership and technical teams regarding business requirements for critical workloads.
 This disconnect can lead to unwanted outcomes, particularly for security investments.

-When the workload team is doing a threat modeling exercise, it should consider both business and technical requirements.
+Consider both business and technical requirements when doing the threat modeling exercise.
 The workload team and business stakeholders must agree on security-specific needs of the workload so that they can make adequate investments in the countermeasures.

 The security requirements serve as guide for the entire process of threat modeling.
 To make it an effective exercise, the workload team should have a security mindset and be trained in threat modeling tools.